lycenok/magento_csv_product_updater/README.md

 Installation:

-1. Copy app and Lycenok-Sripts to magento root folder
+1. Copy app and Lycenok-Scripts to magento root folder

 2. If you have a PHP cache (for example, apc), restart web server (e.g. apachectl graceful)